(Full time) 2022 start

 Learning and teaching

-Independent study is also vital for this course allowing you to prepare for taught classes and sharpen your own research and critical skills.
-Our Virtual Learning Environment will help to support your studies: it’s a central place where you can find all the information and resources for the School, your course and modules.
+Our Virtual Learning Environment will help support your studies.
+This is a central place where you can find all the information and resources for the School, your course and modules.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.